 You are Not Alone…Join Us!

 Get a “You Are Not Alone” Bracelet!
-Parents, tutors, teachers, or other students are encouraged to submit students who are in need of personal inspiration and a physical reminder that they are not alone and will receive a supportive hand written note and a bracelet.
+Parents, tutors, teachers, or other students are encouraged to submit students who need personal inspiration and a physical reminder that they are not alone and will receive a supportive handwritten note and a bracelet.
 Click here for more info on YouAreNotAlone…

 Join Us!
 For more information on the Student Empowerment Group within IDA-Oregon…please contact firstname.lastname@example.org.